awslabs/aws-proton-plugins-for-backstage/docs/reference.md

   [...]
 ```

-## Software templates scaffolder action: create an AWS Proton service
+## Software Templates scaffolder action: create an AWS Proton service

-The `aws:proton:create-service` scaffolder action allows Backstage software templates to create an AWS Proton service for new components.
+The `aws:proton:create-service` scaffolder action allows Backstage Software Templates to create an AWS Proton service for new components.

-This action assumes that the following AWS resources are already created in your AWS account, prior to creating a Backstage software template:
+This action assumes that the following AWS resources are already created in your AWS account, prior to creating a Backstage Software Template:
 * [Proton service templates](https://docs.aws.amazon.com/proton/latest/adminguide/ag-templates.html)
 * [Proton environments](https://docs.aws.amazon.com/proton/latest/adminguide/ag-environments.html)
 * [CodeStar Connections connections](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html)

-To use this action in a software template, add a step similar to the following:
+To use this action in a Software Template, add a step similar to the following:

 ```yaml
 spec: